How To Nurture Your Nature With Mindset Coach, Suzanna Jones-Medley

-The key to mind-body-soul wellness is to realise that they’re all interconnected.
+The key to mind-body-soul wellness is to realize that they’re all interconnected.
 They are not separate.
-When you realise this, your growth journey will flow into place.
+When you realize this, your growth journey will flow into place.
 I always think it starts with mindfulness and awareness.
 Catching your thoughts before they catch you.
 Everything else comes naturally after.

 With focussing on your mind through meditation, breath-work, yoga, exercise, reading, going for walks in nature (anything at all that commands your full attention), it will allow you to slow down and be present.
 Think of how light and amazing you feel after you’ve done any of these activities.
 This is the first essential step.
 Shift from your head to your heart.
 Stop thinking and start feeling, everything else will follow.

 Even if you are not a spiritual person or might feel that it’s hard to grasp because it’s not tangible, just start with slowing down and becoming more aware of your thoughts, listen to your body.
 Remember, it’s all connected - one feeds into the other so the stronger the mind, the stronger the body and the soul.

 Tell us about the exciting upcoming event you're planning at Saraphi House!

 For our November launch, we’ve got quite a few exciting events happening!
 As Saraphi House is my old family home, there’s been a lot of sentimental thoughts behind our in-house events, and one collaboration I’m super excited about is with my long-time friend Kymberly Maitland-Smith, a Reiki Healer and Conscious Creator who also runs her own retreat and wellness space called Soul Sierra in Cebu, Philippines.